-Lacrosse the Nations’ Panama programs launched in August of 2018 in Bocas del Toro: a series of small islands off the Atlantic Coast.
+Lacrosse the Nations’ Panama programs launched in August of 2018 in Bocas del Toro: an archipelago off the Atlantic Coast.
 Our programs are still evolving.
-We currently run our pilot programs on the Island of Bocas (Isla Colon) and the Island of Bastimentos.
+We currently run our pilot programs on Isla Colon and Bastimentos (two of the islands that make up Bocas del Toro)..

 LtN’s programming began in Panama with the help of nonprofit Give and Surf at two of their youth community centers.
 Since the launch of our programs - facilitated by volunteers from Christopher Newport Men’s Lacrosse, Washington & Lee Women’s and Men’s Lacrosse, and Palos Verdes High School Boy’s Lacrosse programs - interest in the sport has taken off.

 With a successful season of volunteer groups under our belt, we are constantly looking to expand our programming within the region and establish local roots.
 Interested in helping us grow in Panama?
 Visit our volunteer page to get involved!

 of students must repeat primary school

 of children are not enrolled in secondary school

 of enrolled students drop out of secondary school